Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 - The Hokies have been favored by 3 points or more three times this season and covered the spread in one of them.

-- Virginia Tech's games this year have eclipsed the over/under two times in eight opportunities (25%).
+- Virginia Tech's games this year have gone over the total in two out of eight opportunities (25%).

-- When Virginia Tech records more than 20.8 points, it is 2-4 against the spread and 3-3 overall.
+- Virginia Tech is 2-4 against the spread and 3-3 overall this season when the team records more than 20.8 points.

-- Virginia Tech is 2-1 against the spread and 2-1 overall when the team piles up over 346.1 yards.
+- Virginia Tech is 2-1 against the spread and 2-1 overall when the team totals over 346.1 yards.

-- The Hokies have seven giveaways this season, while the Eagles have 12 takeaways .

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.